larskotthoff/notmuch-sync/README.md

 - for each of the files requested by the other side:
     - 4 bytes unsigned int length of requested file
     - requested file
+- if --delete is given:
+    - 4 bytes unsigned int number of IDs in the DB
+    - for each of the IDs:
+        - 4 bytes unsigned int length of ID
+        - ID
-- from remote only: 4 x 4 bytes with number of tag changes, copied/moved files, new messages, new files
+- from remote only: 6 x 4 bytes with number of tag changes, copied/moved files, deleted files, new messages, deleted messages, new files